louiswdavis/utility_palettes/README.md

 Things that will hopefully be added in future development:

+- Finishing the overall palette spec file
 - Different colour model and space methods for adapting colours, and the steps to go with them
 - Add more defaults such as different Tailwind version colours
 - Have a view that can be copied to apps to allow users the ability to quickly review the colours generated
+- Finish the '$' copy functionality to use colours defined in the config for other colours later in the generation process

 ## Development